 - Due to immune protection caused by the elevated salivary S. mutans specific IgA concentrations

 - Delayed eruption of teeth reduces time of exposure to caries causing environment

 - Congenitally missing teeth & small size teeth

 Dental management will be influenced by the patient’s compliance and presence or absence of associated congenital abnormalities.
 Children have to be sent for medical consultations regarding Cardiac Disorders and Leukemia which are common in these children before starting any dental procedures.

 These children are generally affectionate and cooperative and present no special problems during management if the behavior is well managed using various behavior guidance techniques.
-Nitrous oxide analgesia or sedation can be used in mildly apprehensive patient who cannot be treated by simple behavior management techniques.
+Nitrous oxide analgesia or IV Sedated Dental Treatment can be used in mildly apprehensive patient who cannot be treated by simple behavior management techniques.

 - Adequate Oral hygiene measures like Tooth brushing provided by the care giver totally or assisted tooth brushing using various modifications of toothbrushes. (as suggested by the dentist)

 - Focus on Diet containing foods that do not cause less chances of dental decay.

 - Regular visit to dentist preferably a Pediatric Dentist who has an expertise in managing children with Special needs is highly recommended.